swirtSJW/hook-update-deploy-tools/README.md

 are Failed if the requested operation was not successful so that they can be run again, or re-worked.

+To create a custom deploy module for your site, run 'drush site-deploy-init'.
+It will create a starter deploy module 'site_deploy' in modules/custom.
+The module site_deploy's .install should be used to place your hook_update_N() that will handle sitewide deployment.

 *BONUS:* This module has a class autoloader, so there is no need to do any module_includes or require_onces.

 -------------------------------------------